film42/lds-scripture-api/README.md

 Note: It would be nice to rename the database even better, I'm just not really sure how I want to do that just yet.
 Afterall, it might just be easier to live out of the schema, but 'id' is a manditory fix.

+Current version of the API can be found at: http://scriptures.desh.es/

 -------------------------------------